GGonryun/worksheets.dev/libs/engine/README.md

 ### Wait

-Delays execution until the duration is complete. (milliseconds)
+Delays execution until the duration is complete calculates a timestamp from a millisecond input

 ### Delay

 The Delay instruction is used in conjunction with the "wait" instruction to help pause until the set timestamp has expired.
-The delay instruction will place short pauses on the engine's stac
+The delay instruction will place short pauses on the engine's stack.

 ### Parallel For